z-yaz/z-yaz.github.io/_pages/about.md

 **Yaze Zhao**<sup>†</sup>, Yicong Liu<sup>†</sup>, Yixiong Zou, Yuhua Li, Ruixuan Li

--  By establishing multiple fine-tuning baselines of CLIP for CDFSL, we find adapter-based methods consistently outperform prompt-based ones—contrary to in-domain scenarios.
+- By establishing fine-tuning baselines of CLIP for CDFSL, we find adapter-based methods consistently outperform prompt-based ones—contrary to in-domain scenarios.
 We analyze this phenomenon and discover LoRA’s superiority stems from rectifying the collapsed attention of visual [CLS] token, enhancing modality alignment and class separation by focusing on text-related visual regions.
 Further, we find textual [EOS] token exhibit much better attention to visual samples, and CLIP’s standard contrastive loss weakly constrains modality alignment.
-Based on these insights, we propose a plug-and-play Semantic Probe framework consisting of an EAR module and a dynamic BAS loss, which revives in-domain fine-tuning methods and achieves SOTA performance on four CDFSL benchmarks.
+- Based on these insights, we propose a plug-and-play Semantic Probe framework consisting of an EAR module and a dynamic BAS loss, which revives in-domain fine-tuning methods and achieves SOTA performance on four CDFSL benchmarks.
 - <sup>†</sup> indicates equal contribution (co-first authors).
 </div>
 </div>